Regina

 Language

-English is the predominant language spoken in Regina, with French being the second most common language.
+English is the predominant language spoken in Regina, with a minority of residents speaking French.

 Cost Of Living